anayleeloolxp/moodle-local_leeloolxp_web_tat/README.md

 How it works

 • Once the plugin is enabled: whenever users with time tracking activated opens a synced Activity/Resource, the time on that Activity/Resource will be tracked in Real-time in Leeloo LXP

+Note: This plugin depends on the "Leeloo LXP SSO" (auth_leeloolxp_tracking_sso) and "Leeloo LXP Login and Attendance Tracking" (local_leeloolxp_web_login_tracking) plugin.

+Note: This plugin requires a subscription to Leeloo LXP: https://leeloolxp.com/ Leeloo LXP offers several free modules to enhance your Moodle LMS.

+To subscribe, please go to https://leeloolxp.com/ and follow the steps to register your account.
+You will first create an account and provide your organization information.

+We will install the Leeloo LXP Core bundle for you, free of charge.

+Once your account is created, you can use your free Leeloo LXP Core, or upgrade to a bigger bundle.

+Both the Login & Attendance Tracker and the Learning Activities Tracker are included with the Leeloo LXP ACHIEVE bundle.
+Your institution might be eligible for a free or a discounted upgrade.